nerves-project/nerves_examples/hello_gpio/README.md

 7. Connect a monitor to the HDMI port on the board
 8. Insert the SD card into your target board and power it on
 9. After about 5 seconds, the LED should start blinking
-10. Enter `RingLogger.attach` at the iex prompt in the console
+10. Enter `RingLogger.attach` at the IEx prompt in the console
 11. On the monitor you will see log entries showing the status of the LED.
     Pressing the switch button will display entries showing the changing state of the switch

 ``` bash
 export MIX_TARGET=rpi3